ESP32-COOP/ESP32-COOP-DOC/README.md

 the goal is to document to protcol in wich the 2 device comunicate

+currently there is 5 communication subjet
+- the light sensor
+- the time
+- the closeing door condition
+- the opening door condition
+- the current door settings

 ### Idea :
 #### Light data
 ```c++